jrmi/byemail/README.md

 # What is it ?

 Byyemail is a Complete stack for a personnal mail system including SMTP receiver, sender, webmail, mailing list and more.
-Install only one tool only one tool to rules them all.
+Install only one tool to rules them all.

 Nowadays, mail servers are difficult to install, configure and maintains because they can do a lot of things that are unnecessary for most end users.
 We also need to add module like: